ricardojoserf/writeups/PortSwigger/8 - Multistep clickjacking.md

 </body>
 ```

-Adjust the first button:
+First button looks good:

 ![img](images/8%20-%20Multistep%20clickjacking/4.png)

-And the second one:
+And the second one as well:

 ![img](images/8%20-%20Multistep%20clickjacking/5.png)

-This time we get the lab solved message!
+Change the opacity to 0.00001, send it and this time we get the lab solved message.